Telehealth Billing Services in New Mexico

 Every NM payer has specific rules for telehealth claims.
 Here's how we navigate them.

-Presbyterian Health Plan processes the largest share of New Mexico commercial telehealth claims.
+Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico processes the largest share of New Mexico commercial telehealth claims.
 We know their NM specific fee schedules, prior authorization requirements for telehealth procedures, and their appeal timelines when claims are denied.
 POS 02 reimburses at facility rates while POS 10 reimburses at non-facility rates — choosing incorrectly reduces reimbursement by 15-30%.

-Centennial Care routes telehealth patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes telehealth patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, and 1 more.
 Each MCO has its own telehealth authorization and billing rules that we manage.

-Novitas Solutions processes Medicare telehealth claims in New Mexico with its own Local Coverage Determinations.
-We navigate Novitas Solutions's policies around modifier 95 vs 93 requirements to prevent medical necessity denials.
+Novitas Solutions (Jurisdiction H) processes Medicare telehealth claims in New Mexico with its own Local Coverage Determinations.
+We navigate Novitas Solutions (Jurisdiction H)'s policies around modifier 95 vs 93 requirements to prevent medical necessity denials.

 Denial Prevention for New Mexico Telehealth